michaelmusty/.dotfiles/README.markdown

 ### Shell

-My `.profile` and other files in `sh` are written in Bourne/POSIX shell script, so they should work in most `sh(1)` implementations.
+My `.profile` and other files in `sh` are written in POSIX shell script, so they should work in most `sh(1)` implementations.
 Individual scripts called by `.profile` are saved in `.profile.d` and iterated on login for ease of management.
 All of these boil down to exporting variables appropriate to the system and the software it has available.